 What Are the US Cyber Games?

 The US Cyber Games was founded by Katzcy, in cooperation with the National Initiative for Cybersecurity Education (NICE) program at the National Institute of Standards and Technology (NIST).
-The program will run from April to October 2021 and consist of the US Cyber Open, the US Cyber Combine Invitational, and the selection of the first-ever US Cyber Team™ to represent the United States at the 2021 International Cybersecurity Challenge (ICC) held in Athens, Greece June 14-17, 2022.
+The Season I program ran from April to October 2021 and consisted of the US Cyber Open, the US Cyber Combine Invitational, and the selection of the first-ever US Cyber Team™ to represent the United States at the International Cybersecurity Challenge (ICC) to be held in Athens, Greece June 14-17, 2022.

 The US Cyber Games will inspire the next generation to achieve higher levels of competencies in cybersecurity.